 Can evil spirits cause depression?
-In the Bible in 1 Samuel 16:14-23 it reveals that a tormenting spirit entered Saul and troubled him (the NLT translation reads a tormenting spirit caused him depression and fear).
-And in Isaiah 61:3 it speaks about the spirit of heaviness.
+In the Bible in 1 Samuel 16:14-23, it reveals that a tormenting spirit entered Saul and troubled him (the NLT translation reads a tormenting spirit caused him depression and fear).
+And Isaiah 61:3 speaks about the spirit of heaviness.

 Now, I am not proposing that all episodes of depression are directly caused by evil spirits.
 We all go through the normal ups and downs of life.
 I am arguing that depression possibly can be caused by evil spirits.
 Thus, in such cases, no amount of medication will ever be able to cure depression.
 Why?
 Because it is fundamentally a spiritual issue.

 The late Derek Prince (1915-2003), Bible teacher, and expositor suffered from depression that he attributed to a spirit, but in God’s grace he was delivered from it:

 Yet at time depression descended on me like a gray mist that shrouded my head and shoulders.
 Breaking out of this mist was like attempting to break out of a prison.
 I felt isolated and lonely, shut off from meaningful communication, even with those closest to me–my wife and daughters.
 I did not know any mature minister to whom I could turn for help.

 I tried every spiritual means I knew to throw off this depression.
 I read my Bible faithfully at least twice a day.
 I fasted one day each week.
 At times I devoted several days or a week to intensive prayer and fasting.
 At such times the depression lifted for a while, but inevitably it returned.
 Each time it did, my hopelessness grew deeper.